siriusctrl/UniPublic/CS/week10.md

   - Particularly around the hub
   - Even though the cable was considerably thinner
 - Hub acts as if all cables are soldered together, every frame that comes in is sent out along all other lines
+- The message will be broadcasted to all other ports.
 - Problems
-  - Fixed capacity that is being shared by all hosts
+  - Fixed capacity that is being shared by all hosts.
   - As the number of host increase their share of the network capacity is reduced dramatically.
-  - The alternative was switched Ethernet

 ### Bridges

 - A bridge connects two LANs with the same “link-layer” protocol
   - Ethernet with ethernet
-  - Wifi with wifi
+  - Wifi with WiFi
 - Each side of a bridge is a separate “medium” and so bridges increase capacity
   - Each side could wait until other side finish the transmission
 - Switch is a bridge connect many lands instead of only two